UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-17.md

 When the description of the museum featured in the account of Moffat’s Valedictory service in 1843, a catalogue was once again available.
 This suggests the description of the model house may actually have been updated while Moffat was in Britain, between June 1839 and January 1843.

 As a young and relatively unknown missionary, Moffat had remained unnamed in the 1826 catalogue.
-By the 1860 edition, however, he was recorded as the donor of nineteen items.
+By the 1860 edition, however, he was recorded as the donor of 19 items.
 Some were likely donated in 1839, but others were already at the museum by 1826.

 As well as the addition of Moffat’s name to multiple catalogue descriptions, another notable change was the inclusion of a number of Setswana words in later catalogue descriptions (just as Australian words were used for a small number of items in the 1826 catalogue – see chapter 10).
 These included:

 - _Litlaka_, or sandals made of hide, four pairs, worn by the Bechuana tribe.
 - _Makantsa_, a Bechuana sash, suspended on the hip, in their dances.
 - _Manyena_.
 Ear-drops of brass wire.
 Bechuana.
 - _Mihitsana_.
-Finger-rings, of ditto.\[Brass wire\] From ditto.\[Bechuana\]
+Finger-rings, of ditto. \[Brass wire\] From ditto. \[Bechuana\]
 - _Matlatla_.
-Bechuana earplates of copper, worn only by persons of distinction.- Presented by the Rev. R. Moffat
+Bechuana earplates of copper, worn only by persons of distinction.
+Presented by the Rev. R. Moffat
 - _Likhau_, large angular plates of copper, worn across the breast by Mantatee warriors.
 - _Litola_, or sticks, for producing fire by friction.
 Bechuana.
 - _Limao_, or needles and cases, used by the Bechuanas, Barolongs, and Mantatees.